 Simply put the show is a live dance show based (very loosely) on the hugely successful film franchise.
 The Film franchise follows the escapades of a mildly successful group of male strippers as they head into the later stages of their careers and obscurity.
-Unlike most men, I have actually seen both Magic Mike Films and to be honest I am actually a big fan of the first film.
+Unlike most men, I have actually seen both Magic Mike films and to be honest, I am actually a big fan of the first film.
 It shows the reality of what may appear a very desirable lifestyle but is actually quite dark.
-The Second Film and the Live show bares NO resemblance to this narrative.
+The Second Film and the Live show bears NO resemblance to this narrative.

 The best analog for the show would be the end scene of the second film, at the conference, where the guys put on one last show that is quite spectacular.
 But even then, we are not quite there.
 This is essentially a completely new concept that uses the Magic Mike Brand to sell itself.
 This is not exactly a bad thing as the majority of the audience just want to see men dance in very few clothes.

 There were certainly very few negative complaints afterward from the hordes about its lack of adherence to the values of the film!

 The Show runs from Wednesday-Sunday and Ticket Prices Vary from a reasonable $49 to a scary $159 for a front-row seat!
 There is also a Surge charge for Fri/Saturday nights.
 There are 5 levels of seating:

 - Front Row – $159